 - Bake for 40-45 minutes or until fork tender.
 Do not overcook or else it may become mushy or watery.

 - Once cool to the touch, use a fork to scrape the strings out of the squash halves.
 You should get 3-4 cups of spaghetti squash.
 Adjust remainder of ingredients if you have more or less than this.

 - In a large pot, melt butter over medium heat.

 - Add garlic and cook for 2-3 minutes until soft, do not allow to turn brown.

 - Toss spaghetti squash into butter and garlic.

 - Heat until spaghetti squash is heated throughout – about 2-3 minutes.

-- Toss in parsley, green onions, salt, pepper, cayenne pepper and half of Parmesan cheese.
+- Remove from heat.
+Toss in parsley, green onions, salt, pepper, cayenne pepper and half of Parmesan cheese.

 - Taste and adjust seasoning as desired.